-- → Check applicability for survival craft. - Check proper type, capacity, and equipment pack. - ➔ Inflatable liferafts and inflatable buoyant apparatus (IBA) must be serviced no later than the month and year on its servicing sticker.
+- → Check applicability for survival craft. - Check proper type, capacity, and equipment pack. - → Inflatable liferafts and inflatable buoyant apparatus (IBA) must be serviced no later than the month and year on its servicing sticker.
 For a new liferaft or IBA, the first annual servicing may be deferred up to 2 years from the date of first packing if noted on the servicing sticker.
 If expired, see Termination guidance, p.
-68.
+68. - Check hydrostatic release for proper installation and expiration date.
+If expired, see Termination guidance, p.
+69.